 Meta: Vast or huge, Genomics: a study of genetics or inheritance

-The branch of the genetics that deals with the study and identification of different microorganisms from the environmental sample using modern genetics techniques is called metagenomic studies.
+The branch of genetics that deals with the study and identification of different microorganisms by processing the environmental samples using modern genetics techniques is called metagenomic studies.

-Traditional microbiology techniques such as culturing or cultivation may not help in the identification of all organisms present in any biological/ environmental samples.
-A majority of microbial diversity has been missed, contaminated or not cultured properly which creates a loophole in the study.
+Traditional microbiology techniques such as culturing or cultivation may not help in the identification of all organisms present in any biological/ environmental sample.
+A majority of microbial diversity is missing out, contaminated or not cultured properly which creates a loophole in the study.

 Using genetic tools such as DNA sequencing or polymerase chain reaction, one can identify microbial diversity in any biological sample.
-Shotgun sequencing and PCR direct sequencing is commonly used for the metagenomic analysis.
+Shotgun sequencing and PCR direct sequencing are commonly used for metagenomic analysis.

 By extracting DNA from any biological sample, one can identify and characterize any microorganism present in that sample using the species-specific and sequence-specific primers and bioinformatic tools.
 A powerful sequencing tool can even identify any unknown organism or new microbe or strains of microorganisms.

-An interdisciplinary branch of genetics includes the study of genetic difference within and between the population or individual is known as population genetics.
+An interdisciplinary branch of genetics includes the study of genetic differences within and between the population or individual is known as population genetics.